 The Friendship Holiday was established in 2004 in conjunction with Oak Field School in Nottingham.
 Oak Field School is a special needs school for pupils with mental, physical and various other disabilities.

 In addition, the thirty Middle Sixth students spend the whole of the previous year fundraising for the Holiday: the target is £10,000, but they often exceed this.
-Activities include pizza baking, running Balls for first years and the sixth form, collections, selling tuck at athletics competitions, making and selling Christmas cards, designing and selling a branded item of clothing – and in the summer term, getting sponsored for the Big Walk: 45 miles in 24 hours, walking overnight from Whitby to Ampleforth.
+Activities include pizza baking, organising and running social events for the younger students and the sixth form, collections, selling tuck at athletics competitions, making and selling Christmas cards, designing and selling a branded item of clothing – and in the summer term, getting sponsored for their flagship fundraising event, The Big Walk: 72km in 24 hours, walking overnight from Whitby to Ampleforth.